Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.6 Quick setup with very little guesswork.
+Assembly 4.6 Quick setup with little guesswork.

 Seat Comfort 4.3 Springy medium seat that stays easy to use.